"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 How many lives are we up to already?
 Here's more . . .

-She switched from teaching music to working with special education students and got a Master’s Degree from Penn State to make the switch official.
+She switched from teaching music to working with special needs students and got a Master’s Degree from Penn State to make the switch official.

 After she moved to Chicago, Jude designed expensive silver jewelry for a store owned by a wild-and-crazy, red-bearded Texan named Steve.